AMEApp/TrillionShopifySDK/viewer/README.md

 2. Add a code snippet
 3. Set your Activation key
 4. Edit trillion_viewer.liquid regarding your theme
+5. Choose how to get the SKU
-5. Connect a snippet to your theme
+6. Connect a snippet to your theme

 Let's take a closer look at each step below: